turingschool/curriculum/tutorials/capybara/capybara_practice.markdown

 end
 ```

-The `require` lines load up our existing RSpec helper file and the Capybara library's RSpec (Steak-style) integration.
+The `require` lines load up our existing RSpec helper file and the Capybara library's RSpec integration.
 Your `guard` should notice the new file, run it, and the existing tests should still be passing.

 ### A First Example

 Let's first setup some sample data.
 Create a `before(:all)` block like this:

 ```ruby
 require 'spec_helper'